 WHAT ARE DENTAL BRIDGES?

 A dental bridge is a way to replace a missing tooth.
-At SUNRISE EMERGENCY DENTIST OF BEAVERTON , we provide clients with dental bridges if they want to replace a tooth without wearing dentures or undergoing surgery.
+At EMERGENCY DENTIST BEAVERTON , we provide clients with dental bridges if they want to replace a tooth without wearing dentures or undergoing surgery.
 The new tooth is held in place by two crowns.
 It looks natural and is made out of a ceramic or porcelain material to match the surrounding teeth.
 As an experienced cosmetic dentist, We make sure that the new tooth looks and feels amazing.